Call Today (407) 540-1551

-To put that in perspective, consider that there are approximately 75,000 attorneys licensed to practice law by The Florida Bar.
-And of that number, only 360 lawyers have been Board Certified in Criminal Trial Law by The Florida Bar and even fewer, 28, have been Board Certified as a Criminal Trial Advocate by the National Board of Trial Advocacy.
+To put that in perspective, there are approximately 75,000 attorneys licensed to practice law by The Florida Bar.
+Of that number, only 360 lawyers have been Board Certified in Criminal Trial Law by The Florida Bar and even fewer, 28, have been Board Certified as a Criminal Trial Advocate by the National Board of Trial Advocacy.

 This places Orlando Criminal Lawyer Richard Hornsby in the top 1% of all Florida lawyers who have achieved Board Certification for Criminal Trial work.

-The Florida Bar: Board Certified in Criminal Trial Law
+Florida Bar's logo for Board Certification in Criminal Trial Law

 Board Certification is the highest level of recognition The Florida Bar offers.
 The Board Certification Program was created by mandate of The Florida Supreme Court to the Florida Bar for the purpose assisting the public in making an informed decision when seeking and selecting a lawyer.